tapis-project/tms_server/README.md

 To run the server from within Visual Studio, press the *Run* hotspot above the main() function in main.rs.

+The TMS server looks for its configuration in file **~/tms.toml** and, if not found, it uses built-in defaults.
+For now, see the code in *config.rs* for details about how to customize the TMS server's configuration.
+When TMS starts it prints its effective configuration to its log (stdout by default).

 The automatically generated livedocs can be accessed by pointing your browser to https://localhost:3000.
 The various APIs can be executed by filling in form data.

 ## Tenancy